ronaldblanco/clementinejs-redux-react/README.md

 "npm run build" to build production and development in /dist/public folder<br>
 "npm run build-dev" to build directly to /dist/public folder (not compresed for best check)<br>
 "npm run lint" to test with lint (eslint corrected)<br>

+To build on Windows only:<br>

+"npm run win-postinstall" to build production in /dist/public folder<br>
+"npm run win-build" to build production and development in /dist/public folder<br>
+"npm run win-build-dev" to build directly to /dist/public folder (not compresed for best check)<br>

 Clementinejs FCC Pnald using:<br>
 redux, react, react-redux, react-router, react-dom, redux-thunk and redux-form<br>